marvinobig/marvinobig.github.io/src/posts/en/laravel.md

 ![Vue From Laravel Backend](/assets/images/blog-imgs/vue-laravel-be.webp)

-I did still develop more than a REST API endpoint on the backend.
-The image above shows off a very minimalist dashboard with no authentication but it does provide basic crud functionality with pagination and makes use of Laravel's form validation features (form request classes).
+I did develop more than a REST API endpoint on the backend.
+The image above shows off a very minimalist dashboard with no authentication but it does provide basic CRUD functionality with pagination and makes use of Laravel's form validation features (form request classes).

 ```php
 <?php